adam-26/intl-fmt/README.md

    * `requireOther: boolean` - true for ICU _plural_ and _select_ messages to **require** an `other` option (as defined in the ICU "spec"), defaults to `true`.
 Set this to `false` for backward compatibility with `react-intl`.
    * `onError: (message: string, exception?: Error) => void`: A function to log errors, defaults writing to `console.error`
    * `messageBuilderFactory`: The factory used to format `message` output
+   * `messageBuilderContextFactory`: The factory used to create `MessageBuilderContext` instances, passed to each `MessageBuilder`.
    * `defaultHtmlElement: string | (value) => mixed` - A string or function used to format all `*Element()` methods. ie; `span` will result in a formatted component being rendered as `<span>value</span>`.
    * `htmlElements: { [formatMethodName]: string | (value) => mixed }`: An object of key/value pairs that define the element render configuration for specific formatter(s).
    * `htmlMessageBuilderFactory`: The factory used to format `messageElement()` output